GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: A Partial Compactification of Strata of Abelian Differentials

 \begin{enumerate} \item Delete every cylinder in $\Cyl$ from $(X, \omega)$ to form a translation surface with boundary.
 The boundary is a collection of saddle connections. \item If there is a point $p$ on the boundary of $(X, \omega) - \Cyl$ that is joined to a zero or marked point of $(X, \omega)$ by a vertical line that is completely contained in $\Cyl$ then mark $p$.
 On the boundary translation surface these points will be either marked points or zeros of the boundary holomorphic one-form.
 Adding in these marked points may divide saddle connections into several smaller saddle connections. \item If two saddle connections on the boundary of $(X, \omega) - \Cyl$ were connected by a vertical line that was completely contained in $\Cyl$ then glue the two saddle connections together.
 The resulting translation surface is $(X_\infty, \omega_\infty)$. \end{enumerate}

 This construction is called a horizontal cylinder collapse.
 The analogous construction with an $\M$-equivalence class of vertical cylinders will be called a vertical cylinder collapse.

-\begin{theorem}[Mirzakhani-Wright~\cite{WM}; Proposition 2.3] Given a sequence $(X_n, \omega_n, \Sigma_n)$ of translation surfaces converging to $(X, \omega, \Sigma)$ there are collapse maps $f_n: X_n \ra X$ such that \begin{enumerate} \item There is a neighborhood $U_n$ of $\Sigma_n$ so that $f_n: X_n - U_n \ra X$ is a diffeomorphism onto its image with inverse $g_n$. \item The injectivity radius of $U_n$ goes to zero uniformly in $n$. \item $g_n^* \omega_n$ converges to $\omega$ in the compact open topology. \end{enumerate} Define the space of vanishing cycles to be
+\begin{ssthm}[Mirzakhani-Wright~\cite{MirWri}; Proposition 2.3] Given a sequence $(X_n, \omega_n, \Sigma_n)$ of translation surfaces converging to $(X, \omega, \Sigma)$ there are collapse maps $f_n: X_n \ra X$ such that \begin{enumerate} \item There is a neighborhood $U_n$ of $\Sigma_n$ so that $f_n: X_n - U_n \ra X$ is a diffeomorphism onto its image with inverse $g_n$. \item The injectivity radius of $U_n$ goes to zero uniformly in $n$. \item $g_n^* \omega_n$ converges to $\omega$ in the compact open topology. \end{enumerate} Define the space of vanishing cycles to be

-For large enough $n$ this space is constant and will be called $V$. \end{theorem}
+For large enough $n$ this space is constant and will be called $V$. \end{ssthm}

 Returning to the example of the horizontal cylinder collapse: the space of vanishing cycles will be the subspace spanned by the heights of the horizontal cylinders in $\Cyl$ and by any homology classes that have a representative supported in a subsurface that collapses to a point in the limit.
+By ``height" of a cylinder we mean any saddle connection joining a zero on one boundary of a cylinder to a zero on the other and that intersects the core curve of the cylinder exactly once.